emanuelepaiano/espresso-portal/README.md

 ![alt tag](https://github.com/emanuelepaiano/espresso-freewifi-portal/blob/master/screenshots/en.png)

 NOTE: This captive portal actually works, but it's under development.
-There is a frontend only and I'm coding a jquery-mobile backend for administrate database.
+There is only frontend and I'm coding a jquery-mobile backend for administrate database.

 ####WARNING: Some countries' laws, require a logging data for guests activities from wifi hotspots.
-This tool does not collect any data or logs, so use it at your risk, Install a logging system by yourself.
+This tool does not collect any data or logs, so use it at your risk.
+If required in your country, install a logging system by yourself.
 I'm not responsible for law violations!

 ###FEATURES
 - Mac address authentication for free limited-time wifi access;
-- Registered users authentication (support limited time login from single mac address only);
+- Registered users authentication (support limited time login from single mac address);
 - Remaining time counter for users (you can show them fake values, hiding minutes from remaining time);
 - Blocking expired session's mac-address for minutes (or hours / days);